-A chinchilla’s teeth can grow up 2-4 inches per year.
+A chinchilla’s teeth can grow up 2 to 4 inches per year.

-While these are the common injuries you may face, you still must be able to recognize if a problem is occurring with your chinchilla.
+While these are the common injuries and illnesses you may face, you still must be able to recognize if some other problem is occurring with your chinchilla.

-For teeth issues, you can often spot the problem early by noticing watery eyes, rubbing at the mouth, drooling, and avoiding eating.
+For tooth issues, you can often spot the problem early by noticing watery eyes, rubbing at the mouth, drooling, and avoiding eating.

 It will help to give you an understanding of when you have an issue with your chinchillas’ teeth and when it’s likely nothing to worry about.

-Do your homework ahead of time such as adoption to avoid the hassle and scramble when an issue does occur down the road.
+Do your homework ahead of time to avoid the hassle and scramble when an issue does occur down the road.

 Male chinchillas may not recognize that the female is carrying babies and still attempt some freaky business.

-It’s best for the mother and the baby chinchilla’s safety and wellbeing to ensure that you isolate your chin and keep tabs on their behavior and health during the long 110-day gestation period.
+It’s best for the mother and the baby chinchilla’s safety and wellbeing to ensure that you isolate your chin and keep tabs on its behavior and health during the long 110-day gestation period.

-Newborn chinchillas also need time to get nutrition from the mother chinchilla for 6-8 weeks following the birth.
+Newborn chinchillas need time to get nutrition from the mother chinchilla.
+This lasts for 6 to 8 weeks following the birth.

-It’s also smart to use a wooden box or separated spaces for each baby chinchilla within the cage with the mother due to their small feet that can get caught on cage bars or even cage items.
+It’s also smart to use a wooden box or separate spaces for each baby chinchilla within the cage with the mother, due to their small feet that can get caught on cage bars or even cage items.

-If your mother is present, you will be able to allow the mother to provide nutrition to the newborns.
+If the mother is present, you will be able to allow the mother to provide nutrition to the newborns.

-In 2-3 weeks, you can begin offering orphaned baby chinchillas chinchilla pellets.
+In 2 to 3 weeks, you can begin offering orphaned baby chinchillas chinchilla pellets.

 Again, if the mom is present you can use the mother for nutrition for a longer period and that’s the healthiest approach to take to ensure your baby chinchillas grow up healthy and strong.